NIFTy-PPL/NIFTy/docs/source/code.rst

   distributed according to a inverse-gamma distribution.
 - :class:`~correlated_fields.CorrelatedField`, which models a diffuse field whose correlation structure is described by an amplitude operator.
-.. - :class:`~correlated_fields.CorrelatedField`, which models a diffuse log-normal field.
-It takes an amplitude operator to specify the correlation structure of the field.

 Linear Operators